 - FACEIT: PubG Opening Ceremony Producer and Camera Director talkback recording https://youtu.be/z9d4WfQQj34

 - FACEIT: Interview with Game Director for PubG – a behind the scenes look at in-game observers and game directing https://youtu.be/OV-l3ro0GTU

 Hours and salary

-Working hours depend on the event; there could be some early starts, evening work and weekend shifts.
-With so many esports events taking place in different parts of the world nowadays, you may be regularly on the road travelling from venue to venue.
+Working hours depend on the event, but typically include regular long days; there will be many early starts, evening work and weekend shifts.
+Unfortunately, esports production teams are usually the first ones in and last ones out!
+With so many esports events taking place in different parts of the world nowadays, you may be regularly on the road traveling from venue to venue.